TarHeelIllustrated - Longo & Bateman Discuss Their Units, N.C. State & More

 Offensive coordinator Phil Longo answered several questions about Sam Howell but also hit on the wide receivers, big plays, N.C.
 State’s defense and more.

 Defensive coordinator Jay Bateman discussed N.C.
-State’s offense, why Jason Strowbridge has played outside a lot lately, Chris Collins redshirting a more.
+State’s offense, why Jason Strowbridge has played outside a lot lately, Chris Collins redshirting and more.

 Here are Longo’s and Bateman’s full pressers plus a few excerpts from what they had to say: